BROOKE SNOW THE PODCAST – Episode 73

 I have always wanted to be a bagger at a grocery store.
-Now that we have bag-your-own options, I am living that destiny.
+Now that we have bag-your-own options, I am living that dream.

 When I got to college, I knew that I really wanted to be a mom someday, so I decided to study music – I could be a music teacher in my home, while raising my children.

 And that is what I did.
-I taught piano in NYC for many years, while I was pregnant with my babies, and then raising my babies.
-I was good at what I did, and what I did fit perfectly into the life of a mother that I wanted to live.
+I taught piano in NYC for many years.
+I was good at what I did, and what I did fit perfectly into the life of a mother.

 Now that my oldest is in high school and my “baby” is nearly five, I am wondering again, What do I want to do when I grow up?
 What is my “calling”?
 What is my purpose?

 I heard this quote from Carl Jung recently:

 “The greatest tragedy of the family is the unlived lives of the parents.”C.J.
 Jung